-(c) The Panel denies the appeal
+(c) The Panel denies the appeal.

 Section Five.
-In any finding referred to in Section Two (b) above, the panel must issue a cease and desist orcer, or may order back payment as a remedy if deemed appropriate consistent with this Ariticle.
+In any finding referred to in Section Two (b) above, the panel must issue a cease and desist order, or may order back payment as a remedy if deemed appropriate consistent with this Article.

 Section Six.
-An employee whose reclassification ppeal is sustained shall be eligible for payment in the higher class beginning with the thirty-first (31st) working day from the date which the panel finds the employee began working in the higher class.
+An employee whose reclassification appeal is sustained shall be eligible for payment in the higher class beginning with the thirty-first (31st) working day from the date which the panel finds the employee began working in the higher class.
 In no case may this latter day be earlier than thirty (30) calendar days prior the submission of the grievance at Step I.

 Section Seven.
 TSHC Appeals.
 Appeal rights for employees seeking payment for Temporary Service in a Higher Class are specified in Article 28.
 The appeal process for TSHC payment shall be the same as for reclassification, under the pilot program described in Sections Two, Three, and Four of this Article.
-A Panel Decision in TSHC appeal may be either:
+A Panel Decision in a TSHC appeal may be either:

-(a) The panel votes in favor of TSHC, and proceeds as follows:

-(1) The Chairperson shall forward to the Commissioner of Administrative Services

-(through the Chief HRO) a recommendation for

-- (2) The Chief HRO shall then appoint a human resources professional experienced in classification to review the grievance material, and to convene a brief meeting with the entire Panel, to discuss their recommendation. - (3) The human resources professional appointed by the Chief HRO shall review the Panel's recommendation, and, on behalf of the chief HRO, sustain or deny the grievance.
+- (a) The panel votes in favor of TSHC, and proceeds as follows: - (1) The Chairperson shall forward to the Commissioner of Administrative Services (through the Chief HRO) a recommendation for TSHC, along with a complete record of the grievance material. - (2) The Chief HRO shall then appoint a human resources professional experienced in classification to review the grievance material, and to convene a brief meeting with the entire Panel, to discuss their recommendation.

+- (3) The human resources professional appointed by the Chief HRO shall review the Panel's recommendation, and, on behalf of the Chief HRO, sustain or deny the grievance.
 Such decision shall be final and binding upon the parties. - (b) The Panel denies the appeal.
 At the discretion of the Panel, a denial may also include instruction to remove one or more duties. - (c) Remedy for a sustained appeal shall be consistent with the terms specified in Article 28.
 The Department of Administrative Services will review the work experience of the employee, to validate that s/he meets the minimum experience and training requirements for the higher-level classification, which is a condition of TSHC payment.